nicklalone/CIST_2500/02_Descriptives/day1.md

 The most important concept to carry forward from this week is this:

-	The centrality, the shape of your data will often determine what sorts of tests can actually be performed on said data.
+>The centrality, the shape of your data will often determine what sorts of tests can actually be performed on your data.

 This will probably not make a huge amount of sense until we get into actual inferences, but just keep it in mind for now and I apologize for not explaining it right away but we need to get a few other things in order first.